aspnet/vsweb-docs/src/pages/Languages/other.md

 />

 ## C++
-use the powerful and flexible Visual C++ language, with the tools to enable the development of native Windows apps, native desktop apps, and managed apps that run on the .NET Framework.
+Use the powerful and flexible Visual C++ language, with the tools to enable the development of native Windows apps, native desktop apps, and managed apps that run on the .NET Framework.

 ![C++](_assets/other-cplusplus.png)

 ## CoffeeScript
-Syntax highlighting and code folding is supported in the built-in CoffeeScript editor.
-This includes support for IcedCoffeeScript.
+The built-in CoffeeScript editor supports syntax highlighting, code folding, and IcedCoffeeScript.

 ![CoffeeScript](_assets/other-coffeescript.png)